-Results
+Results and Dividends

 The Fund's results for the year are set out on page 7.
-The net loss for the year is carried forward.
+The Board of Directors, following consideration of the availability of profits for distribution as well as the liquidity position of the Fund, does not recommend the payment of a dividend and the net profit for the year is retained.